Trail update 5th February 2026

 A weak “cut-off” low pressure system passed across Southern California on 22nd-24th January, and subsequently contributed moisture to the dramatic weather well to our east, but generated only minimal snow in the San Jacinto mountains.
 A dusting overnight on 22nd-23rd included 0.5 inch above 9000 ft increasing to one inch at San Jacinto Peak.
 The air temperature at the Peak was already just above freezing when I summitted early on 23rd, with rapid melting already well underway especially on the sun-exposed slopes.
 Idyllwild (at 5550 ft) recorded 0.04 inch of rain.

-At San Jacinto Peak (10,811ft/3295m) on Monday 26th January 2026 at 0840 the air temperature was 21.8°F (-5°C), with a windchill temperature of 2.5°F (-17°C), 16% relative humidity, and a frigid SSE wind sustained at 16 mph gusting to 24.0 mph.
+At the Peak on Monday 26th January 2026 at 0840 the air temperature was 21.8°F (-5°C), with a windchill temperature of 2.5°F (-17°C), 16% relative humidity, and a frigid SSE wind sustained at 16 mph gusting to 24.0 mph.

 At the Peak on Sunday 25th January 2026 at 0840 the air temperature was 20.6°F (-6°C), with a windchill temperature of 3.9°F (-16°C), 18% relative humidity, and a brisk NNW wind sustained at 10 mph gusting to 16.2 mph.

-Looking south from San Jacinto Peak, early morning 26th January 2026, under a pleasant (but very chilly) cloudy sky.
+Looking south from San Jacinto Peak, early morning 26th January 2026, under a pleasant (but frigid) cloudy sky.
 This view greatly over-emphasizes the snow cover in the high country, as it of course focuses on the north faces of the 10,000+ ft peaks.
 In reality, snow in the foreground around the Peak averages only 2-3 inches deep (and is extremely icy).

 TRAIL CONDITIONS

-Devil’s Slide Trail [surveyed 29th January] is clear of snow.
+Devil’s Slide Trail is clear of snow.

 Fuller Ridge Trail (PCT Miles 185.5-190.5) [surveyed 26th January] is functionally clear of snow, with tiny patches of thin icy snow persisting in the most sheltered areas, notably around Mile 186 and 186.5-187.